grantmcdermott/grantmcdermott.github.io/_posts/2022-01-14-fast-geospatial-datatable-geos.md

 `as_geos_geometry()` creates a GEOS geometry (i.e. list) object---rather than
 preserving all of the data frame attributes---is a actually a good thing for our **data.table** workflow.
 Why?
 Well, because we can just include this GEOS geometry object as a regular column inside our data.table.^[Yes, yes.
 I know you can include a (list) column of data frames within a data.table.
 But just bear with me for the moment.]
-This means that you can do grouped spatial operations inside the data.table and thus **combine the power of data.table and geos**.
+This means that you can do grouped spatial operations inside that data.table and thus **combine the power of data.table and geos**.

 (Same for tibbles, but we'll get to that.)